 My second hurdle — I am a stalwart introvert who has learned to stand in front of hundreds of people, smile in a crowd, and brave the world of extroverts.
 My experience in debate and drama in high school helped bridge the chasm, but the energy expended can take its toll.

 - Native Houstonian (Texas)

 - Oldest of five

-- Married to my best friend — 50 years in October
+- Married to my best friend — over 50 years

 - Three children, two brilliant grandchildren, and one awesome great-niece

 - One very best friend since fourth grade

 - Changed jobs — often.
 Learn more about that here: LinkedIn

 - Earned my Ph.D. in Education Administration and Quality Management from Texas A&M University — WHOOP!